tandrewnichols/file-manifest/README.md

 # File-Manifest

-Requires all the files in a directory into a camel-case-keyed object
+Require all the files in a directory into a single object

 ## Installation